Calafat

 Calafat ([kalaˈfat]) is a city in Dolj County, southern Romania, in the region of Oltenia.
 It lies on the river Danube, opposite the Bulgarian city of Vidin, to which it is linked by the Calafat-Vidin Bridge, opened in 2013.
-After the destruction of the bridges of late antiquity, for centuries Calafat was connected with the southern bank of the Danube by boat, and later on by ferryboat.
+After the destruction of the bridges of late antiquity, for centuries Calafat was connected with the southern bank of the Danube by boat, and later by ferryboat.

-The city administers three villages: Basarabi, Golenți and Ciupercenii Vechi.
+The city administers three villages: Basarabi, Golenți, and Ciupercenii Vechi.

+Etymology

+According to historian Nicolae Iorga, the toponym "Calafatis" comes from the Byzantines and means "place where ships are tarred".

 History

 It was founded in the 14th century by Genoese colonists.
-These colonists generally employed large numbers of workmen (Calafatis) in repairing ships.
-This industry gave the town its name.
+These colonists generally employed large numbers of workmen in repairing ships.

 In January 1854, during the Crimean War, when Russian forces were headed up the Danube, Ahmed Pasha, commanding the Turkish forces at Calafat, made a surprise attack on the temporary Russian garrison nearby Cetate, which was under the command of Colonel Alexander Baumgarten.
 This diverted the initial Russian attack and allowed Ahmed Pasha to consolidate his forces in Calafat.
 On 28 January, the Russians under the command of General Joseph Carl von Anrep, reached Calafat and began the siege which lasted until May.
 Riddled by disease and unable to take the town, Anrep withdrew.

+There used to be a small Greek community in Calafat since the Late Middle Ages, numbering about 165 people at the end of the 19th century.
+The Greek presence in the city was continued by political refugees, who arrived there after World War II.
+The community was re-established on 27 October 1996 by descendants of its old members and currently has approximately 80 official members.
+There is also a Greek Church in Calafat dedicated to Life-giving Spring since 1880s and there used to be a Greek language school.

 Calafat was declared a municipiu in 1997.